 There is an urgent need to educate girls about the menstruation cycle.
-However, numerous webinars, seminars, and campaigns are organized in various parts of the country to create awareness regarding the menstruation cycle and period hygiene.
+However, numerous webinars, seminars, and campaigns are organize in various parts of the country; to create awareness regarding the menstruation cycle and period hygiene.
 Schools and Colleges need to schedule meetings related to the menstruation cycle.
 Even there are various problems related to the menstruation cycle, which women need to understand.

 Installation of a Sanitary Napkin Vending Machine is the only solution to this problem.
 If Schools, Colleges, and Office place install Sanitary Napkin Vending Machine; it will help women maintain their period hygiene during menstruation cycles.
 It will also avoid rushing into the medical store to get a sanitary napkin and carrying a sanitary pad everywhere during periods.

 Hence, educating and creating awareness for use of Sanitary Napkins and as well provide easy access to Sanitary Napkins using Vending Machine is of prime need.
 Sanitary Napkin Vending machine can be install at School, Colleges, Office, Malls, Cinema Theaters, Girls Hostels, and Housing Societies